Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 How to filter fine coffee grounds from cold brew

-Because a fine coffee grind will leave you with small bits of coffee in your cold brew, you want to get rid of them to enjoy a smooth coffee.
-You can follow the steps listed below to filter your cold brew:
+Because a fine coffee grind will leave you with small bits of coffee in your cold brew, you want to remove them to enjoy a smooth coffee.

 1. Pour the cold brew coffee into a fine-mesh strainer placed over a bowl or pitcher.